-Producer led value chain analysis: Facilitator’s guide.
 Yogesh Ghore, 2018 revision.

 This guide shows field level facilitators and producers how to do their own value chain analysis.
 It is meant to complement, not replace, other methods of studying value chains.
 This process allows producers to generate information that will help them design their own action plans to improve their position in a value chain.